In This Article

 What Is Urea?

 To put it simply, urea is a by-product of bodily waste, like sweat and urine… when it’s found in its natural state, that is.
 “Urea is a natural-occurring by-product of protein metabolism in our livers.
 Synthetic urea is manufactured for skincare use,” explains Dr. Engleman.
 Much like hyaluronic acid, another humectant and popular skincare ingredient that our bodies already produce in small amounts, all skin already contains urea.
 When it's used in skincare products, however, urea is manmade, and the amount of the substance used in items like urea creams and gels will vary from item to item.
-In addition to urea’s humectant properties, which attract moisture from vapors in the air and retain it into or under the surface of the skin, Dr. Thornfeldt explains that urea molecules have a keratolytic effect between 12-50%.
+In addition to urea’s humectant properties, which attract moisture from vapors in the air and retain it into or under the surface of the skin, Dr. Thornfeldt explains that urea molecules have a keratolytic effect.
 Keratolytic substances moisturize by breaking down keratin, which binds skin cells together, essentially removing that rough, top layer to allow moisture to reach deep down.
 This can be incredibly helpful for anyone looking to shed dead, dry skin from the surface of their complexions, and is available either over-the-counter or with a prescription.